-When setting up your word work centers, there’s lots of things you need to consider.
+When setting up your word work centers, there are many different things you need to consider.
 In my classroom, I want my word work centers to match the phonics skills we are working on.

 Word Work Sorting Center